jboetticher/reach-supplychain/README.md

 # reach-supplychain
 A simple supply chain made in reach for the Monash hackathon.
+Built on reach hash c40c2f5c.

 ## Branches
 There are two branches in this project, main and compiler-issue-workaround.